SModelS/smodels/docs/manual/source/Tools.rst

-Further python example codes using the functionalities of the browser can be found in :ref:`Howto's <Examples>`.
+Further Python example codes using the functionalities of the browser can be found in :ref:`Howto's <Examples>`.

 * **The Database browser tool is implemented by the**  `Browser class <../../../documentation/build/html/tools.html#tools.databaseBrowser.Browser>`_